gnietof/Quantum/cheat/tips_clifford.md

 Clifford circuits are a special class of quantum circuits built entirely from Clifford gates, which are gates that map Pauli operators to other Pauli operators under conjugation: H, S, X, Y, Z, CNOT.

 An N-qubit unitary operator from the Clifford group is stored as a length 2N × (2N+1) boolean tableau using the convention:
 - Rows 0 to N-1 are the destabilizer group generators
-    - Rows N to 2N-1 are the stabilizer group generators.
+- Rows N to 2N-1 are the stabilizer group generators

 An example of a Clifford random circuit generated with the random_clifford statement: